anjarabus/fastapi-react-electron-app/README.md

    npm run build
    ```

-3. Use PyInstaller to compile Python back-end into a standalone executable:<br/>
+3. Use PyInstaller to bundle Python back-end (scripts + dependencies) into a standalone executable:<br/>
 Activate `desktop_env` with
 ```
    source desktop_env/bin/activate